 - Chapter 7 bankruptcy: A Chapter 7 bankruptcy is a public filing with the United States Bankruptcy Court.
 A bankruptcy trustee is appointed to take control of all of the company’s assets, including the company’s attorney-client privilege, and the directors and officers no longer have any decision-making authority over the company or its assets.
 A Chapter 7 trustee rarely operates the business and instead typically terminates any remaining employees and liquidates all assets of the company.
 The filing triggers the bankruptcy automatic stay, which prevents secured creditors from foreclosing on the company’s assets and creditors from pursuing or continuing lawsuits.
 The trustee has authority to bring litigation claims on behalf of the corporation, often to recover preferential transfers but sometimes asserting breach of fiduciary duty claims against directors or officers.
 Unlike a dissolution or an ABC, the bankruptcy trustee in charge of the liquidation process is not chosen by the company.

 - Chapter 11 bankruptcy:A Chapter 11 bankruptcy is also a public filing with the U.S. Bankruptcy Court, and it similarly triggers the bankruptcy automatic stay.
-Unlike a Chapter 7 bankruptcy, in Chapter 11 — often known as a reorganization bankruptcy — the board and management remain in control of the company’s assets (at least initially) as a “debtor in possession” or DIP.
-Business operations often continue and funding them and the higher cost of the Chapter 11 process require DIP financing and/or use of a lender’s cash collateral.
+Unlike a Chapter 7 bankruptcy, in Chapter 11 — often known as a reorganization bankruptcy — the board and management remain in control of the company’s assets (at least initially) as a “debtor in possession” or DIP, and an official committee of unsecured creditors may be appointed.
+Business operations often continue and funding them and the higher cost of the Chapter 11 process may require DIP financing and/or use of a lender’s cash collateral.
 One primary use of Chapter 11 by a venture-backed company is to sell assets “free and clear” of liens, claims and interests through a Bankruptcy Court-approved sale process under Section 363 of the Bankruptcy Code.
 Visit In The (Red) for a discussion of how a Section 363 bankruptcy sale in the right circumstances can maximize value for creditors and shareholders.

 When a company’s cash is running out and investors have decided not to provide additional financing, the board may conclude that a wind down is required to fulfill fiduciary duties and maximize value.
 The discussion above is a general description of certain wind down options.
 Determining whether any of these paths is best for a particular company is fact-specific and dependent on many factors.
 Be sure to get advice from experienced corporate and insolvency counsel when considering wind down or other restructuring options.